 If the diagnosis is suspected, ESR, C-reactive protein, and CBC are determined.
 In most patients, ESR and C-reactive protein are elevated; anemia of chronic disease is common.
 Occasionally, platelets are elevated, and serum albumin and total protein, if measured, are low.
 Mild leukocytosis is commonly detected but is nonspecific.

 Treatment should be started as soon as giant cell arteritis is suspected.
-Even if biopsy is going to be delayed for up to 2 wk, the pathology should still be evident.
+Even if biopsy is going to be delayed for up to 2 weeks, the pathology should still be evident.

 Corticosteroids are the cornerstone of treatment.
 Corticosteroids rapidly reduce symptoms and prevent vision loss in most patients.
 The optimal initial dose, tapering schedule, and total length of treatment are debated.
-For most patients, an initial dose of prednisone 40 to 60 mg po once/day (or equivalent) for 4 wk, followed by gradual tapering, is effective.
+For most patients, an initial dose of prednisone 40 to 60 mg orally once a day (or equivalent) for 4 weeks, followed by gradual tapering, is effective.

-If patients have visual disturbances, an initial dose of IV methylprednisolone 500 to 1000 mg once/day for 3 to 5 days can be tried in an attempt to help prevent further decline in vision, particularly in the contralateral eye.
+If patients have visual disturbances, an initial dose of IV methylprednisolone 500 to 1000 mg once a day for 3 to 5 days can be tried in an attempt to help prevent further decline in vision, particularly in the contralateral eye.
 Saving vision probably depends more on how rapidly corticosteroids are started than their dose.
 Optic nerve infarction, once started, cannot be reversed regardless of corticosteroid dose.

-Most patients require at least 2 yr of treatment with corticosteroids.
+Most patients require at least 2 years of treatment with corticosteroids.
 Long-term use of corticosteroids can have significant adverse effects and thus should be limited if possible.
 More than one half of patients taking these drugs have drug-related complications.
 Consequently, alternative therapies are being studied.
 Tocilizumab, an IL-6 receptor antagonist, can be given to adult patients.
 Tocilizumab is an effective option that may reduce exposure to corticosteroids (1 Treatment references Giant cell arteritis involves predominantly the thoracic aorta, large arteries emerging from the aorta in the neck, and extracranial branches of the carotid arteries.
 Symptoms of polymyalgia... read more ).
-When combined with corticosteroids, has shown efficacy superior to corticosteroids alone (1-3 Treatment references Giant cell arteritis involves predominantly the thoracic aorta, large arteries emerging from the aorta in the neck, and extracranial branches of the carotid arteries.
+When combined with corticosteroids, tocilizumab has shown efficacy superior to corticosteroids alone (1-3 Treatment references Giant cell arteritis involves predominantly the thoracic aorta, large arteries emerging from the aorta in the neck, and extracranial branches of the carotid arteries.
 Symptoms of polymyalgia... read more ).

-Elderly patients taking prednisone long term should be given an antiresorptive drug to increase bone mass and prevent osteoporosis.
+Older patients taking prednisone long term should be given an antiresorptive drug to increase bone mass and prevent osteoporosis.

-In a randomized controlled trial, the anti-TNF drug infliximab had no benefit and potential harms were recognized.
+In a randomized controlled trial, the anti-tumor necrosis factor drug infliximab had no benefit and potential harms were recognized.

-Low-dose aspirin (81 to 100 mg po once/day) may help prevent ischemic events and should be prescribed for all patients unless contraindicated.
+Low-dose aspirin (81 to 100 mg orally once a day) may help prevent ischemic events and should be prescribed for all patients unless contraindicated.

-Giant cell arteritis is a common large artery vasculitis affecting the aorta and its branches in the head and neck.
+Giant cell arteritis is a common large artery vasculitis affecting the aorta and its primary branches.